 We make every effort to engage, and collaborate, with stakeholders to better understand their needs and requirements.
 From yacht clubs and community groups, to ports and shipping companies we welcome stakeholder feedback, which we use to inform our planning and improve services.

-As a major stakeholder we regularly meet with the Department of Transport (DfT) to discuss governance, best practice, performance and future plans.
+As a major stakeholder we regularly meet with the Department for Transport (DfT) to discuss governance, best practice, performance and future plans.
 Harwich Haven Authority is one of UK’s largest trust ports and we will continue to work closely with DfT to maintain our beneficial and robust relationship.

 Our work with local authorities is key to safeguarding Harwich Haven and the people who use it.
 As part of the Haven Gateway Partnership, we work alongside local authorities including Tendring District Council, Colchester Borough Council, Essex County Council and Mid Suffolk District Council to promote economic development across five ports in the area.